 Written by: Biker Chad

-We all have seen the signs and stickers on gas pumps everywhere stating that there is 10% ethanol added to our gasoline.
-This Mixture of 90% gasoline and 10% ethanol is often referred to as E10 or “gasohol”.
-We usually just fill our tanks up and go not ever giving a thought to what effects burning the added ethanol in our engines may have.
+We all have seen the signs and stickers on gas pumps everywhere stating that there is 10-15% ethanol added to our gasoline.
+This mixture is often referred to as E10 or “gasohol”.
+We usually just fill up our gas tanks and go, not ever giving a thought to what effects burning the added ethanol in our engines may have.
 Does ethanol damage engines?
 Do you lose power, performance, and MPG with ethanol?
 I have been asked these questions and many more at our bike shop numerous times.
 In this article I will try to answer these questions and tell you how to combat ethanol related engine problems.
-So read on and study hard, there may be a pop quiz later.

 Why is ethanol added to our fuel in the first place?